-As a response to the Government of Jordan desire to develop the Northern Region and to achieve the economic development envisioned by the five-year development plan (1976-1980), the Government of Japan provided its technical assistance to Jordan by assigning Japan International Cooperation Agency (JICA) and the International Development Centre of Japan to develop the "Integrated Regional Development Study of Northern Jordan" study.
-The study was divided into two phases: phase one aimed at providing a framework for economic development of the Northern Jordan and suggesting necessary investments and inputs for the next five-year plan (1981-1985).
-Phase two aimed at identifying three highest priority projects and providing detailed pre-feasibility studies for the three projects.
-These 3 projects include the Industrial Estate of Irbid, Irbid Ring Road, and Ailun-Dibben-Jerash Tourism Plan.
+As a response to the Jordanian Government's desire to develop the Northern Region and to achieve the economic development envisioned by the five-year development plan (1976-1980), the Government of Japan provided its technical assistance to Jordan by assigning Japan International Cooperation Agency (JICA) and the International Development Centre of Japan to develop the "Integrated Regional Development Study of Northern Jordan" study.
+The study was divided into two phases: phase one aimed at providing a framework for economic development of northern Jordan and suggesting necessary investments and inputs for the next five-year plan (1981-1985).
+Phase two aimed at identifying three highest priority projects and providing detailed pre-feasibility studies for the selected projects.
+These three projects include the Industrial Estate of Irbid, Irbid Ring Road, and Ailun-Dibben-Jerash Tourism Plan.